oaimli/oaimli.github.io/index.md

 #### Other Experiences

-- Volunteer in Chinese National Games, September 2013
+- Volunteer in the 12th Chinese National Game, September 2013